tbultel/meuh_player/README.md

 Beside that, another project is to use RPI/Buildroot as a Bluetooth backend, for playing sound from a bluetooth source onto an amplifier.
 Coming soon !

+## Contributors

+For any comments or question, ask to tbultel@free.fr